patst/process-examples/exception-handling/README.md

 # Exception handling

-Shows different methods how to handle exceptions.
+Shows different methods how to handle different exception types in processes.